 3. Cosy Corner

 As you make your way further up the beach, you will be surrounded by giant boulders.
 I could not resist and just had to climb up the many rocks here.

-I guess every time I see something to climb, the kid inside me awakens and takes over! haha… There is a plus of this childish behaviour, you can get some pretty cool photos from that just a little bit higher.
+I guess every time I see something to climb, the kid inside me awakens and takes over!
+There is a plus to this childish behavior, as you can get some pretty cool photos from being just a little bit higher.

 How high did you climb on these rocks?

-Walk on the whitest sand between the beautifully rustic coloured rocks and crystal clear turquoise water.
+Walk along the whitest sand between the beautifully rust-colored rocks and crystal-clear turquoise water.

-Surrounded by panoramic views of nature’s magic, there better be a poet amongst you, cause you will need to invent some new words here.
+Surrounded by panoramic views of nature’s magic, there better be a poet amongst you, because you will need to invent some new words to describe it.

-I think we spent the most time here, exploring the rocks and checking out every crevasse, just in case there is something hiding out of sight.
+I think we spent the most time here, exploring the rocks and checking out every crevice, just in case there is something hiding out of sight.

-Stunning rocky formations, some smooth like a pebble and others sharp as a knife.
+Stunning rocky formations, some smooth like a pebble and others sharp as a knife, filled the beachside landscape.

-So make sure to have appropriate footwear when walking here.
-I was running around here and jumping from place to place, whilst my gorgeous wife relaxed watching my shenanigans.
+Make sure to have appropriate footwear for exploring the rocks!
+I was running around and jumping from place to place, whilst my gorgeous wife relaxed and watched my shenanigans.

-Off course I needed to stand as high as I could, so I made my way to the tallest rock I could find, so Jolene could snap this next pic.
+Of course, I needed to stand as high as I could, so I made my way to the tallest rock I could find, and Jolene snapped this next pic.

-I think I just feel more freedom and peace in my soul when I am achieving any peak or dream.
-And I think that’s what drives me in a way.
-Travelling to all these destinations is truly amazing and it is some kind of achievement as well.
+I think I just feel more freedom and peace in my soul when I am conquering any peak or achieving a dream.
+In a way, I think that’s what drives me.
+Traveling to all these destinations is truly amazing and it is some kind of achievement as well.

-So we hope that our stories inspire you to take that step yourself!
-Take the step to your own freedom and peace, and to concur your own peaks and dreams.
+So we hope that our stories inspire you to take that next step yourself!
+Take a leap to reach your own freedom and peace, and to concur your own peaks.

-Regardless of how many days you spend here camping or other (or like us you venture out for an afternoon), you will find here only peace and relaxation.
+Regardless of how many days you spend camping here, or venturing out for an afternoon like us, you will find only peace and relaxation.

-Maybe that’s why this place exists…to calm you down, to slow you down and to restart a fire in your hearts as to what is really important.
+Maybe that’s why this place exists…to calm you down, to slow you down, and restart a fire in your heart, getting you back to what is really important.

-I think, what is really important for me, is to spend as many moments like this with my amazing wife and my family.
+I think, what is really important for me, is to spend as many moments as this with my amazing wife and family.

-I want to share these stories with you, our readers, in hopes to intrigue and inspire you to draw your own maps and to create your own tracks.
+I want to share these stories with you, our readers, in hopes of intrigue and inspire you to draw your own maps, and to create your own tracks.

 What do you say?

 On a visit to the Bay of Fires, things to do are in no short supply!
-One of the most recommended Bay of Fires activities are of course the guided walks.
-This is the best one by far:
+One of the most recommended Bay of Fires activities is, of course, the guided walks.
+This one is the best by far!

-Join Life’s An Adventure on a fantastic guided 3 day Bay of Fires walk.
-Situated on the east coast of Tasmania in Australia this magical landscape of stunning contrasts features pure white beaches, vivid orange granite boulders and a ribbon of sapphire and emerald seas, all fringed with rich forests.
+Join Life’s An Adventure on a fantastic 3 day Bay of Fires guided walk.
+This magical landscape of stunning contrasts features pure white beaches, vivid orange granite boulders, and a ribbon of sapphire and emerald seas, all fringed with rich forests.

-2 Nights in our charming Waterfront Beachshack is included.
+- 2 Nights in a charming Waterfront Beachshack are included!

-Find more information on this walking tour on the Life’s an Adventure site here.
+Find more information about this walking tour with Life’s an Adventure.

-There are tonnes of places to stay at the orange rocks Tasmania.
-Here are some of the best recommendations and most sought-after Bay of Fires accommodation choices:
+Here are some of the best recommendations and most sought-after Bay of Fires accommodation choices!

-- Choice of Bay of Fires Tasmania campsites for those who like to rough it!
+- There’s a wide choice of Bay of Fires Tasmania campsites for those who like to rough it!

-- Bay of Fires Lodge offers a comfortable setting when in Ansons Bay.
-The lodge provides cosy rooms, designed to fit the needs of any traveller.
+- The Bay of Fires Lodge offers a comfortable setting when in Ansons Bay.
+The lodge provides cozy rooms, designed to fit the needs of any traveler.

 - Villa Vista Binalong Bay for your choice of comfortable homely rooms in a great location!

-- BIG4 St Helens Holiday Park for your choice of an affordable accommodation option, why not book in a stay at the BIG4 park.
-Situated in St Helens and close to the area's tourist attractions.
+- BIG4 St Helens Holiday Park – for your choice of affordable accommodation options, why not book in a stay at the BIG4 park.
+Situated in St Helens and close to the area's many tourist attractions.

-- Click to read one of our most popular posts containing bucket-loads of tips and hints of how to prepare for Tasmania!–
+- Click here for bucket-loads of tips and hints of how to prepare for Tasmania!

-- Check out our list of where we stayed throughout Tasmania here and find out which are the best places to stay in Tasmania on your road trip.–
+- Check out our list of where we stayed throughout Tasmania and find out which are the best places to stay in Tasmania on your road trip.

 Over to you: